liuyixin-louis/omnifocus-mcp-python/CODEX_INSTALLATION.md

 # Codex Installation Guide for OmniFocus MCP Server

+## ✅ Tested and Verified Configuration

+This configuration has been tested and confirmed working on macOS with Codex.

 ## Configuration for OpenAI Codex

 Codex uses TOML configuration for MCP servers.
-Add the following to your Codex configuration file.
+The configuration file is located at:
+- **macOS/Linux**: `~/.codex/config.toml`
+- **Windows**: `%USERPROFILE%\.codex\config.toml`

 ### Option 1: Using System Python (if 3.11+ installed)